All Conditions & Treatments

 Tears to the specialized cartilage tissue in the shoulder known as the labrum can cause pain and instability in the shoulder.

-What is the shoulder labrum?
+What is the labrum of the shoulder?

 The labrum is a cup-shaped rim of cartilage that lines and reinforces the ball-and-socket joint of the shoulder.
 The shoulder joint is composed of the glenoid (the shallow shoulder "socket") and the head of the upper arm bone known as the humerus (the "ball").
+The labrum is the attachment site for the shoulder ligaments and supports the ball-and-socket joint as well as the rotator cuff tendons and muscles.
+It contributes to shoulder stability and, when torn, can lead to partial or complete shoulder dislocation.

 What does a torn shoulder labrum feel like?